- Ubuntu has a built-in VPN client, but it’s pretty limited compared to dedicated VPN apps.

 Money-back guarantee: 30 DAYS

-This VPN has a robust security offering, with 256-bit encryption, a kill switch, IPv6 and DNS leak protection, and automatic malware-blocking.
-Additionally, it can swap your IP address periodically, giving you even greater online privacy.
+Additionally, it can periodically swap your IP address, giving you even greater online privacy.
 Surfshark follows a no-logs policy and has undergone several audits to prove it.

-Surfshark has a command-line app for Ubuntu and every other popular operating system.
+In addition to its app for Ubuntu, Surfshark has apps for every other popular operating system.
 You can even follow manual setup instructions to install it directly on routers.

 BEST BUDGET VPN:Connect as many devices as you want and browse safely without breaking the bank.
 Comes with a 30-day money-back guarantee.